My friend Holly came over to help me with this photoshoot, and took many of the pictures you see. She’s amazing! Here’s her portfolio.

 Well, I’ve got news for you – they’re even more fun as an adult.
 And the pizza’s better too.

-I’ve been working on this grilled sourdough pizza dough recipe over the past few weeks, and I’m so excited to share it with you.
+I’ve been working on this sourdough pizza dough recipe over the past few weeks, and I’m so excited to share it with you.

 The dough bakes up crisp on the edges, with a pillowy, fluffy interior, making for the perfect bite.
 It’s my ideal thickness, enough for a bit of chew and holds up to some glorious toppings.